B2.9 Multiply and divide decimal numbers by decimal numbers, in various contexts.

 • whiteboard

-Form teams of 4 students.
-Give them challenges to solve (2 examples below).
+Form teams of four students.
+Give them challenges to solve, such as the two examples below.
 Students should get used to using estimation to check if their answer is reasonable.
-Focus on strategies and understanding of operations.

 Challenge 1